 \subsubsection{Effect of different data augmentation methods during training (\textbf{Q1})}

-Data augmentation is an important way to improve the generalization of deep reinforcement learning algorithm.
-We consider 3 different data augmentation methods for the robot pose: pure noise, pure bias and noise bias combination.
+Data augmentation is an important way to improve the generalization of deep reinforcement learning algorithms.
+We consider 3 different data augmentation methods for the robot pose: pure noise, pure bias, and noise bias combination.
 Among them, the noise is to simulate the localization error of the real robot owing to the sensor noise, and the bias is to simulate the localization offset of the real robot when the wheels slip or collide with the obstacles.

 Table \ref{table_data_aug} shows the results of the policy trained by SAC\cite{Haarnoja2018SoftAO} after 1000 iterations.
-These results are the averages over 20 trials in each scenario.
+These results are the averages {of} 20 trials in each scenario.
 It can be seen from the experimental results that the data augmentation methods improve the test performance of the policy in Level 1 scenarios.
-For Level 2 and Level 3 scenarios, pure bias and noise bias combination degrade the algorithm performance, since the disturbance of noise and bias to the localization makes the task more difficult.
+For Level 2 and Level 3 scenarios, {the combination of pure bias and noise bias degrades the algorithm's performance} since the disturbance of noise and bias to the localization makes the task more difficult.
 Navigation with localization offset is a challenging task compared to localization noise.
-Overall, the results in the table show that appropriately increasing the difficulty of navigation tasks can improve the generalization of the policy, and that over-difficult tasks may result in degraded performance.
+Overall, the results in the table show that appropriately increasing the difficulty of navigation tasks can improve the generalization of the policy and that {overly difficult} tasks may result in degraded performance.